nickLeipold/GeoTabJokeGenerator/review.md

   Upon choosing to select a category, the categories will be displayed for the user.

 ## Invalid input retires
   I added recursive function calls to deal with invalid input to the user prompts.
-These could be limited to a certain depth of recursion with an added counter variable to the function, but I thought that to not be necessary
+These could be limited to a certain depth of recursion with an added counter variable to the function, but I thought that to not be necessary.

 ## Parsing the joke responses
   The joke responses from the api were not being properly parsed and passed back to the caller.

 ## Refactoring
   Worked on breaking the code blocks down into small descriptive functions.
-  Got rid of un-needed global variables
+  Got rid of un-needed global variables.